Everett464/webpack.js.org/content/configuration/externals.md

 }
 ```

-This leaves any dependant modules unchanged, i.e. the code shown below will still work:
+This leaves any dependent modules unchanged, i.e. the code shown below will still work:

 ```javascript
 import $ from 'jquery';